 |Forensic Science Technician||$32760||$40790||$52180||$67160||$84980|

-How long would it take me to become a forensic nurse?
+How long would it take me to finish school and join this career field?

-It takes about 3 to 6 years to become a forensic nurse, depending on the educational path that you choose.
-No matter what, you must become a licensed registered nurse before you can pursue a specialization in forensic nursing.
-After you are licensed, you can earn forensic nursing qualifications by completing a graduate certificate or a masters degree.
+It takes about 3 to 6 years, depending on the educational path that you choose.
+No matter what, you must become a licensed registered nurse before you can pursue this specialization.
+After you are licensed, you can earn the qualifications by completing a graduate certificate or a masters degree.

-A graduate certificate in forensic nursing will take between 4 and 12 months to earn.
-The quickest way to become a forensic nurse is to earn a graduate certificate in forensic nursing after you graduate with an Associate of Science in Nursing, which typically takes 2 years.
+A graduate certificate will take between 4 and 12 months to earn.
+The quickest way to become a forensic nurse is to earn a graduate certificate after you graduate with an Associate of Science in Nursing, which typically takes 2 years.
 You can also earn a graduate certificate after you graduate with a Bachelor of Science in Nursing.
 Bachelors degree programs typically take 4 years to complete.

-Another option is to earn a masters degree in forensic nursing, which requires 1 to 2 years of study.
-To be admitted into a forensic nursing masters program, you must hold a Bachelor of Science in Nursing.
+Another option is to earn a masters degree, which requires 1 to 2 years of study.
+To be admitted into a masters program, you must hold a Bachelor of Science in Nursing.

-What can I expect to learn while studying forensic nursing?
+What can I expect to learn while studying?

-As a forensic nursing student, you can expect to grow in both knowledge and skills.
+As a student in this field, you can expect to grow in both knowledge and skills.